There are 5 pistol shooting disciplines under ISSF rules that are available to our members to participate.

 - 5 shots at 5 targets within 8 seconds, this is then repeated twice totalling 10 shots.

-- 5 shots at 5 targets within 6 seconds twice for total of 10 shots.
+- 5 shots at 5 targets within 6 seconds twice for a total of 10 shots.

 Air Pistol Match is shot indoors under artificial lighting at distance of 10 meters.
 This match is also shot at Olympic and Commonwealth Games.

 The Free Pistol Match is shot at distance of 50 meters, firing at precision pistol targets.
 This match is also shot at Olympic and Commonwealth Games.
-It requires a .22 calibre pistol or revolver but the pistol must use only a single shot at time.
-The whole match consists of 60 shots, usually a 10 shots per target fired in 15 minutes.
+It requires a .22 calibre pistol or revolver, but the pistol must use only a single shot at a time.
+The whole match consists of 60 shots.
+Usually, 10 shots per target are fired in 15 minutes.
 This is then repeated 6 times for total 60 shots.
-Free Pistol match is a most demanding match and it will test your concentration and discipline to the limit but it most satisfying when shot well.
+Free Pistol match is a most demanding match, and it will test your concentration and discipline to the limit but it most satisfying when shot well.